A Plan to Renew the Promise of American Life, Plank 7

 Jefferson once said his only quibble with the U.S. Constitution was that it needed an amendment removing Congress’s power to borrow.
 I wouldn’t go quite that far.
 I think Congress does need to borrow on occasion—to fight an unexpected defensive war, for example.
 Running an occasional deficit is not the end of the world, nor is maintaining a modest debt.
 The goal shouldn’t be to avoid debt but rather to keep the total amount of debt manageable.
 And to be manageable, debt has to be continuously shrinking as a share of our income—growing less fast than our ability to repay it.
 That’s the golden path.

 But while a modest debt is acceptable, Congress’s modern, deeply ingrained habit of running large chronic deficits is not.
-That habit needs to be cured.
+That vice needs to be cured.

-Since Congress won’t curb its own powers voluntarily—it will either refuse to propose the needed amendment, or make sure it contains loopholes—we’ll have to propose the amendment by way of an Article V convention of the states for proposing amendments.
+Since Congress won’t curb its own powers voluntarily—it will either refuse to propose the needed amendment, or make sure it contains loopholes—it’s my opinion that we’ll have to propose the amendment by way of an Article V convention of the states for proposing amendments.
 The Founders gave us the Article V alternative proposal precisely to address the kind of crisis we currently face.

 And it is a crisis.
 Absent a constitutional amendment that curbs Congress’s power to borrow, our government will go bankrupt sometime in the next twenty to thirty years.
 When that happens, we may have a popular “revolution,” but not necessarily a happy one.